adamkendall1/garoon-google/README.md

   gradle build

 You should see something like "BUILD SUCCESSFUL in 22s" and there will be a new "build" folder in your current directory.

-....... wip
+There should be a file at /build/libs called "GGsync.jar".
+Rename that file to something unique like "GGsync-trestles.jar"

+### 5. Set up your properties file and run the program

+Now you just need to follow the original Cybozu instructions to enter in your garoon username and password, and provide your G-suite service account and calendar resource info.
+After that, run the .jar file that you just made, and it should sync all events that are scheduled in the Garoon facility that you selected to your Google calendar.
+It will put the "https

 ## License